 VSDC Free Video Editor is a free, as in no hidden fees or advertising, non-linear video editor.
-It features a complete set of instruments for all-round editing and creating of videos.
-The tool comfortably deals with dozens of video codecs and formats, while visual effects and filters help you making the final video look as pro-like as you need.
-Fully customizable video editing and the native support for multiple media devices contribute to flexibility of the program.
+It features a complete set of instruments for all-round editing and creating videos.
+The tool comfortably deals with dozens of video codecs and formats, while visual effects and filters help you make the final video look as pro-like as you need.
+Fully customizable video editing and the native support for multiple media devices contribute to the flexibility of the program.

 Lightworks is professional Non-Linear Editing (NLE) software supporting resolutions up to 4K as well as video in SD and HD formats.
 Lightworks has been used to edit several Hollywood feature films.
 It has many features but there is a learning curve to get used to the program.
 Lightworks is available in a free version and a professional version.
 The free version is limited to video output resolutions of 720p or less.

-Most video editing programs can do this, however if you only want to cut out a part of the video you want a tool that does it loss-less.
+Most video editing programs can do this, however, if you only want to cut out a part of the video you want a tool that does it loss-less.
 I.e. you don’t have to encode the video again after a section has been cut since this will decrease video quality.

 SolveigMM Video Splitter is a Commercial video editor to operate with pre-compressed FLV, AVC/H264, MP4, MOV, AVCHD, MPEG-2, MKV, MPEG-1, AVI, WMV, MP3, WMA files.
 The editor is lossless and fast, removing unwanted parts of the video with just a few mouse clicks.
-It claims to keep 99% of data and only transcodes a few frames at the beginning and end of the video segments minimizing the artefacts from recompression and increasing the speed of the program.
+It claims to keep 99% of data and only transcodes a few frames at the beginning and end of the video segments minimizing the artifacts from recompression and increasing the speed of the program.

 Avidemux is a free open source video editor designed for simple cutting, filtering and encoding tasks.
-It supports many file types, including AVI, DVD compatible MPEG files, MP4 and ASF, using a variety of codecs.
-Tasks can be automated using projects, job queue and powerful scripting capabilities.
+It supports many file types, including AVI, DVD compatible MPEG files, MP4, and ASF, using a variety of codecs.
+Tasks can be automated using projects, job queue, and powerful scripting capabilities.

 What tools do you recommend to convert videos between formats?

-HandBrake is my goto tool for converting video between nearly any format.
+HandBrake is my go-to tool for converting video between nearly any format.
 It has been around for a very long time and is still being developed.

 What professional video editor do you recommend?